frctl/fractal-docs/docs/guide/documentation/configuration-reference.md

 ### ext

-The file extension that will be used for all documentation ~@TODOLINK @views', 'view templates') }}.
+The file extension that will be used for all documentation [view templates](../core-concepts/view-templates.html).
 Note that this must include the leading `.`

 ```js
 fractal.docs.set('ext', '.html'); // default is '.md'